vzotova/simple-socket/readme.md

 Also will be copied all dependencies into target/lib folder in both projects.

 For starting server run command "java -jar server.jar [<port> [<max_sessions>]]" in server/target folder.

-For starting server run command "java -jar client.jar [<port>]" in client/target folder.
+For starting client run command "java -jar client.jar [<port>]" in client/target folder.